BhavyaShukla/Makey-makey-using-arduino-uno-r3-Multiple-inputs-/README.md

 http://www.youtube.com/watch?v=1unTKKGd8qs

-You need to upload keyboard firmware to uout arduino uno using the above given tutorial download firmwares from the link given below
+You need to upload keyboard firmware to your arduino uno r3 using the above given tutorial download firmwares from the link given below

 http://hunt.net.nz/users/darran/weblog/b3029/